MINDSET-SUDO/opp/reminder.md

   step two:requirements gathering done through interviews

-  step three:system proposal development analysis system concept and models are combinedinto a document called **system proposal**
+  step three:system proposal development analysis system concept and models are combined into a document called **system proposal**

   it describes the business requirements  the new system should meet